Gum Disease Management

 What can I do to prevent gum disease?

 Proper brushing and flossing will help to prevent gum disease.
-Some patients may switch to using an electrical toothbrush and while others may require special cleaning tools like interdental brushes.
+Some patients may switch to using an electric toothbrush and while others may require special cleaning tools like interdental brushes.

 Feel free to talk to us if you have any concerns.

-Keep your teeth for life.
-Prevent gum disease.
+Let us help you keep your teeth for life.
+Let’s prevent gum disease.